Imran Khan: Public image

-In June 2011, a Pew Research Center poll showed Khan with a 68 percent approval rating, higher than Prime Minister Yousaf Raza Gillani's 37 percent and President Asif Ali Zardari's 11 percent.
+In June 2011, a Pew Research Center poll showed him with a 68% approval rating, higher than Prime Minister Yousaf Raza Gillani's 37% and President Asif Ali Zardari's 11%.
 That year, The Washington Post described him as an underdog, saying he "often sounds like a pro-democracy liberal but is well known for his coziness with conservative Islamist parties."
-H. M. Naqvi called Khan a "sort of a Ron Paul figure," noting "there is no taint of corruption and there is his anti-establishment message."
+H. M. Naqvi called him a "sort of a Ron Paul figure," noting "there is no taint of corruption and there is his anti-establishment message."

 His perceived sympathy for the Taliban and criticism of the US-led war on terror led critics to label him "Taliban Khan."
-Khan said, "I've been called Taliban Khan for supporting the tribal Pashtuns and I've been called part of a Jewish conspiracy to take over Pakistan.
+He said, "I've been called Taliban Khan for supporting the tribal Pashtuns and I've been called part of a Jewish conspiracy to take over Pakistan.
 I am of course neither."

-In 2012, Pankaj Mishra, writing for The New York Times, characterised Khan as a "cogent picture out of his—and Pakistan's—clashing identities," adding that "his identification with the suffering masses and his attacks on his affluent, English-speaking peers have long been mocked in the living rooms of Lahore and Karachi as the hypocritical ravings of 'Im the Dim' and 'Taliban Khan'—the two favoured monikers for him."
-Mishra concluded, "like all populist politicians, Khan appears to offer something to everyone.
+In 2012, Pankaj Mishra, writing for The New York Times, characterised him as a "cogent picture out of his—and Pakistan's—clashing identities," adding that "his identification with the suffering masses and his attacks on his affluent, English-speaking peers have long been mocked in the living rooms of Lahore and Karachi as the hypocritical ravings of 'Im the Dim' and 'Taliban Khan'—the two favoured monikers for him."
+Mishra concluded, "like all populist politicians, he appears to offer something to everyone.
 Yet the great differences between his constituencies—socially liberal, upper-middle-class Pakistanis and the deeply conservative residents of Pakistan's tribal areas—seem irreconcilable."

-After the 2013 Pakistani general election, Mohammed Hanif, writing for The Guardian, said that Khan had support among the educated middle class, but Pakistan's main problem was that it did not have enough educated urban middle-class citizens.
+After the 2013 election, Mohammed Hanif, writing for The Guardian, said that he had support among the educated middle class, but Pakistan's main problem was that it did not have enough educated urban middle-class citizens.